Sachinyadav55/ddl-project-1/README.md

 The script will generate "hyperparameterTuningLog.csv" for saving runtimes and "log.txt" for saving running logs for each iteration.

-### Fine tuning and testing pretrained models

-We have tweaked the final layer of pretrained model for video classification in PyTorch trained on Kinetic-400 dataset.
-Refer to "PyTorch_3dCNN-Testing.ipynb" for walk through.

 ### Using main.py for video classification

 Make sure you have a GPU configured for training the model.